joshuanelsondev/joshuanelsondev/README.md

 New projects on the Horizon!

-I'm a saxophonist 🎷 developer 💻 and educator 🍎 always reaching for more.
+I'm a saxophonist 🎷 programmer 💻 and educator 🍎 always reaching for more.